i-am-smolli/devtoolbox/README.md

 DevToolbox is a comprehensive suite of free online developer tools designed to streamline common tasks and boost productivity.
 It's built with modern web technologies, offering a fast, responsive, and user-friendly experience.

+## Inspiration

+I commonly use tools like certificate viewer, JSON explorer and text converter for my daily job.
+There are a ton of great websites online, like https://www.devtoolbox.co/ -> https://github.com/YourAverageTechBro/DevToolboxWeb .
+I always was a bit spectial when I used such tools, because I was not sure if my data was secure or not.
+Also many of them seem not do be actively developed or maintained any more.

+So I was vibe coding (firebase-studio) in my spare time the other day and had the idea to make my own toolbox.
+And here it is.

+### Limiting belives

+As mentioned, this project is mostly (99.5%) generated using AI.
+Im pretty sure there are some bugs.
+But Im just a humble network engineer, not a highly skilled TypeScript, Next.JS and shadcn ui developer.

 ## Features (Available Tools)

 The DevToolbox provides a wide array of utilities, including: